 10. Up to and including the semi-finals, the combined outcome of the two matches over 18 holes shall decide the team’s result.
 Note that the final is played over 2 sets of 18 holes.

 11. In the event of a tie the situation shall be resolved by each match replaying the first three holes and continuing in groups of three holes until one team has the advantage.
 Strokes to be taken as per the original matches.
 The extra holes are a continuation of the stipulated round.

 12. In the event of exceptional circumstances making it impossible to complete, the match may by mutual agreement of the Team Captains, be suspended.
-The Hon.
-Match Secretary must be advised accordingly within 24 hours.
-It must be restarted at the point from which it was suspended on the date and time agreed by the teams or in the absence of such agreement as directed by the Leicestershire & Rutland Golf Union, but in either case within ten days of the date for that round of the Tournament.
+The Director of Tournaments must be advised accordingly within 24 hours.
+It must be restarted at the point from which it was suspended on the date and time agreed by the teams or in the absence of such agreement as directed by the Leicestershire & Rutland Golf Limited, but in either case within ten days of the date for that round of the Tournament.

 14. In the event of a course being closed for play on the appointed date, the match shall be played by mutual agreement of the Clubs concerned but within ten days of the original date.
 Every effort should be made to play the match as soon as possible after the postponement.
-Failing such agreement, the Hon Match Secretary shall stipulate.
+Failing such agreement, the Director of Tournaments shall stipulate.

 15. All matches will start at 5.00pm unless mutually agreed otherwise by both clubs, except the semi-finals which must start no later than 4.30pm.

 16. Teams must be declared at least 15 minutes before the start time in playing order.
 After such time, other than in exceptional circumstances, no alterations shall be permitted.